 If you were very sick and could not talk, how would your doctor know what treatments you want or do not want?
 Who would make medical decisions for you?

-As a Peter Mac patient, you will need to make many decisions about your treatment and healthcare.
+As a Peter Mac patient, you will need to make many decisions about your treatment and health care.

 Who will talk for you?
-How will they know what medical decisions to make for you and how will they know what is important to you and make sure your choices are respected?
+How will they know what medical decisions to make for you?
+Will they know what is important to you - and make sure your choices are respected?

 What is advance care planning?

-Advance care planning (ACP) means to think, plan and write down your wishes for your future healthcare.
-To predict what will happen to each of us and make decisions about the future is hard, and this is true for both patients and doctors!
+Advance care planning (ACP) means to think, plan and write down your wishes for your future health care.
+To predict what will happen to each of us and make decisions about the future is hard, and this is true for both patients and doctors.
 Sharing your values, wishes and choices with your loved ones and your doctors helps them to respect your choices.
 From the time of diagnosis, it is important to think about ACP.

-Why is ACP important?
+Why is Advance Care Planning important?